core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Description: A Python CoAP library with support for multiple transports and security mechanisms.
 The library provides also utility programs.

-* Implementation's level of maturity: Stable support for OSCORE; Group OSCORE is WIP.
+* Implementation's level of maturity: Stable support for OSCORE; Group OSCORE is minimal.

 * The implementation supports: